canton7/Simple.Migrations/README.md

 Some common configurations are:

- - Main application contains the migrations, and uses SimpleMigrations to automatically migrate on startup.
+ - Main application contains the migrations, and uses Simple.Migrations to automatically migrate on startup.
  - Main application contains the migrations, and there is a separate executable to run migrations.
 This executable references the main application.
  - Dedicated DLL contains the migrations, which is used by both the main application and a separate executable (used to run migrations).